All Episodes

 And so I created a fund called the Tax Me More Fund.

-I said there's nothing in the law that says that you can't just pay more if you want to.
+I said, there's nothing in the law that says that you can't just pay more if you want to.

 All right.

-Now uh again, let me let me stress here.
+Now, again, let me stress here.

-I love Governor Huckabee's man.
+I love Governor Huckabee as a man.

 I think he's funny.

-Uh but I do think that Governor Huckabee has to know that he he's not going to win this, but he's going to stay in.
+But I do think that Governor Huckabee has to know that he's not going to win this.

 And the reason he's staying in is because I think there's a little tag team going on between him and McCain to freeze votes away from Mitt Romney, which is fine.

-You know you're you're gumming up the work.
+You know, you're gumming up the work.

 I know.